Table of Contents

 Many home buyers question whether the purchase of title insurance is really worth the cost.
 The costs and details of who pays for the owner’s title insurance policy differs from state to state, depending on state laws, local customs and agreements made in the real estate contract.

 Even when the title company does a careful search of the public records, title troubles which weren’t disclosed, or mistakes in public records – called hidden hazards – are all possible.
 Even if your abstract is perfect, your title could be worthless because of any and more of these common issues.
 Your title attorney’s examination may be the absolute best, but your title may still be fatally flawed.
-The best remedy is title insurance.
+To answer the question: Do i need to get title insurance?
+The best remedy to any potential problem is title insurance.

 Thanks to Salisbury, McLister and Foley, LLP for the information above.
-We’ve been happy to refer Pat McLister for 24 years, and are never disappointed in the settlement company’s service.
-They’ve never been late, and always go a step above to provide our clients steller service.
+We’ve been happy to refer Pat McLister for settlements in Frederick for over 25 years, and are never disappointed in the settlement company’s service.
+They’ve never been late, and always go a step above to provide our clients stellar service.